NASA contractors share the grief of Israeli and Indian lunar failures

 These were the first attempts by Israel and India to land on the surface of the moon, so failure may have been expected, as it was at the dawn of the Space Age, when countries treated the moon like a dartboard, crashing spacecraft into the lunar surface as if it were target practice.

-Failed moon missions might have been politically acceptable when the U.S. was racing the Soviet Union in the Cold War space race.
+Failed moon missions might have been politically acceptable when the United States was racing the Soviet Union in the Cold War space race.
 Today, however, there could be a backlash if NASA and its commercial partners can’t successfully perform a feat that NASA first accomplished in the 1960s.

-There may also be institutional resistance to adopting a Silicon Valley ethos — fail fast, iterate, try again — to a 60-year-old federal bureaucracy overseen by the United States Congress, a body not likely to rejoice at the prospect of expensive spacecraft careening into Earth’s closest neighbor.
+There may also be institutional resistance to adopting a Silicon Valley ethos — fail fast, iterate, try again — to a 60-year-old federal bureaucracy overseen by the U.S. Congress, a body not likely to rejoice at the prospect of expensive spacecraft careening into Earth’s closest neighbor.

 Given the maturity in the industry, Steven Clarke, NASA’s deputy associate administrator for exploration, said he is confident that private industry is ready to take on the moon, even if some of the companies in the program have never flown anything to space before.